 Once everyone had arrived, visited the shops at Diagon Alley, and purchased their school supplies, we all went to the front door, which was decorated as Platform 9 3/4.
-I had an old trunk set up on our porch with a smaller suitcase, a broom, and a stuffed owl in a cage to as decoration.
+I had an old trunk set up on our porch with a smaller suitcase, a broom, and a stuffed owl in a cage to as a decoration.

 The front door had an old shower curtain painted to look like a brick wall and split in the middle.
 I got the idea from Harry Potter Party: The Ultimate Guide to Recreating the Magic of Hogwarts.
 Each “Hogwarts student” had to run through the brick wall on their own.

 Hogwarts Express and Bertie Bott’s Every Flavor Beans